creativenull/projectlocal.vim/README.md

 [![Vim 8.1.2424 or above](https://img.shields.io/badge/Vim-Support%208.1.2424-yellowgreen.svg?logo=vim)](https://github.com/vim/vim/tree/v8.1.2424)
 [![Neovim 0.4.4 or above](https://img.shields.io/badge/Neovim-Support%200.4.4-yellowgreen.svg?logo=neovim&logoColor=white)](https://github.com/neovim/neovim/tree/v0.4.4)

-Load your vim project configurations safely, for vim and neovim.
-Written in typescript via [denops.vim][denops]
+Load your vim project local configurations safely, for vim and neovim.
+Written in typescript for [denops.vim][denops].

-This is a combination of [projectcmd.vim][pcmdvim] and [projectcmd.nvim][pcmdnvim] with the aim to unify both plugins to support both vim and neovim.
+This is a combination of my [projectcmd.vim][pcmdvim] and [projectcmd.nvim][pcmdnvim] plugins with the aim to unify both plugins to support both vim and neovim.

 __Status: Alpha (Still testing the waters with denops but use at your own discretion 😃)__

 ## Examples

+(Coming Soon)

 ## Requirements